Hailey Bieber’s beauty brand rhode just sold to e.l.f. for $1 billion

 It’s e.l.f.’s largest acquisition to date, eclipsing its $355 million purchase of skin care brand Naturium in 2023.

-Founded in 2022, Bieber’s brand racked up $212 million in net sales in its last fiscal year, which ended in March.
+Founded in 2022 along with Michael and Lauren Ratner, Bieber’s brand racked up $212 million in net sales in its last fiscal year, which ended in March.
 And earlier this year, rhode announced that its products will be seen in-stores at Sephoras in North America and the United Kingdom.

 Bieber will serve as rhode’s chief creative officer and head of innovation, the company said.
 She’s the company’s founder and current creative director.